Warning: High Rainfall

 Re: Floating Septic tank or STP

-Get it in writing from the installer that your Septic Tank or Sewage Treatment Plant or any other underground apparatus, has been installed according to the manufacturer's recommendations.
-If you have had this happened to you, This email address is being protected from spambots.
-You need JavaScript enabled to view it. and we will have a rogues gallery!
+Get it in writing from the installer that your Septic Tank or Sewage Treatment Plant or any other underground apparatus, has been installed according to the manufacturer’s recommendations.
+If you have had this happened to you, send us your photos and we will have a rogues’ gallery!